SolarLune/tetra3d/readme.md

 - [x] -- Point lights
 - [x] -- Directional lights
 - [x] -- Smooth shading
-- [ ] -- Take into account view normal (seems most useful for seeing a dark side if looking at a non-backface-culled triangle that is lit)
+- [x] -- Take into account view normal (seems most useful for seeing a dark side if looking at a non-backface-culled triangle that is lit) - This is now done for point lights, but not sun lights
 - [ ] -- Per-fragment lighting (by pushing it to the GPU, it would be more efficient and look better, of course)
 - [ ] Shaders
 - [ ] -- Normal rendering (useful for, say, screen-space shaders)